 With this pricing method, the client will be charged by the product.
 There are typically two conditions that come with using this pricing method.

-First condition is that the number of images per product should have a limit and going over this maximum limit is an additional charge.
+First condition is that the number of images per product should have a limit.
+Going over this maximum limit is an additional charge.
 Second condition is that each product category will get its own rate.

 3. Charging by the number of images.

 This is the most straightforward pricing method because it is transparent and fair to both the client and the photographer.
 This is why this is the pricing method preferred by most photography studios.
 With this model, clients get charged per photo and can get discounts on a basic rate if they order more images.

 Here are some other factors that are considered which can affect the pricing:

 - Layout – There are certain products that require a lot of time and effort to lay them out for the shoot.
 These can be car parts or toys that have parts to be assembled.